sowmyagannamaneni/openbrain-ai-framework/src/README.md

 Open and run the provided Jupyter notebook:

-1. Upload the notebook file `GE19020206054_Barelgudu_nnunet_t.ipynb` to Colab.
+1. Upload the notebook files to Colab.
 2. Open the notebook in Colab.
 3. Follow the instructions and run the cells step-by-step, ensuring the paths are correctly set for your dataset.

-## Project Structure

-- **nnUNet-BraTS2020/**
-  - `GE19020206054_Barelgudu_nnunet_t.ipynb`: The main notebook containing the implementation of nnUNet for brain tumor segmentation.
-  - `data/`: Directory to store the BraTS2020 dataset.
-  - `results/`: Directory to save the model outputs and evaluation results.
-  - `requirements.txt`: File containing the list of required packages.

 ## References